-The Community Food Access Program funds Colorado farms and retailers to boost healthy food access in underserved areas through infrastructure, equipment, and distribution improvements.
+The Community Food Access Program funds Colorado farms and small retailers to improve healthy food access in underserved areas through grants, tax credits, and technical support.

 Funder: Colorado Department of Agriculture